-A public article should show how it was built, not just sound confident after it is published.
+Every public article should show how it was built.

-This page explains article types, source framing, sample language, and human review before a story asks for trust.
+Article type, source framing, sample language, and human review come before trust.

 Article typesEvery page should signal whether it is a desk explainer, routine guide, comparison note, or trend shortlist.

-Source framingReaders should be able to tell whether a page is built from source review, product-role comparison, or hands-on testing.
+Source framingVisitors should be able to tell whether a page is built from source review, product-role comparison, or hands-on testing.

 Sample languageIf testing happened, say what kind.
 If it did not, say that too.